valancej/documentation/_basic/builds-and-configuration/root-level-access.md

 You can also start new services (custom or standard), assuming they don't try to do any of the things mentioned below.

+**Note**: When you are looking for packages to install, look for those that work on `Ubuntu 14.04 (Trusty)` as that is the underlying Linux we use for the build machines.
+A newer version of Ubuntu (and other flavors) might be available later in the year.

 ### What Can't You Do?

 Although you get sudo/root-level access, there are still things you can't do as CodeShip Basic is still a shared platform: